pavanraja753/Pytorch-Assingments/README.md

-# Pytorch-Tutorial
+# Pytorch-Assingments
- In this we will be dicusiing about pytorch initialisation,slicing and backpropagation and feed forward newtorks and loss function.
+ In this we will be dicusing about pytorch initialisation,slicing and backpropagation and feed forward newtorks and loss function.